xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 ## networks solutions

-networks solutions are preferable to stop malicious traffic (the malware from incoming) before accessing the endpoints
+networks solutions are preferable so the threat or the attack is stopped before accessing the endpoints

 #### firewall

 firewalling protects networks from unwanted traffic by a set of pre-programmed rules

-also provide a network segmentation, seperation of the lan (local area network) into smaller ones w/ their dedicated rules
+it can also provide a network segmentation, seperation of the lan (local area network) into smaller ones w/ their dedicated rules

 *not to compare w/ software firewalls who applies rules to an host only*

 #### proxy

-proxy servers could be you intermediate to access the internet in your lan - *not mentionning vpn*
+proxy servers could be an intermediate to access the internet in a lan

-very usefull to reduce a network attack surface
+very usefull to reduce a network attack surface since all the traffic is going through

-since all the traffic is going through, it can monitor it or gather metrics
+it can monitor traffic or gather metrics

-it also provide sort of firewalling since you are restricted by what the proxy permit you to go
+it also provide sort of firewalling since you are restricted by what the proxy permit you to access to

-also great for privacy since your host is not directly exposed
+it is also great for privacy since hosts are not directly exposed

-*many use of proxies or "proxy servers can be found doing research*
+*many use of proxies can be found doing research*

 #### ids & ips
 <!-- https://www.okta.com/identity-101/ids-vs-ips/ -->

-intrusion detection system & intrusion protection system are the "avs of network" - *i call them*
+intrusion detection systems & intrusion protection systems are the "avs of network" - *i call them*

 the ids analyse real-time traffic for signature matching known attacks or suspicious behaviour

-it can make alerts related to it & according to the threat model, call the ips to stop the traffic related to it or push an alert to let the secops team choose
+it can make alerts related to it & according to the threat model: call the ips to stop the traffic related to it or push an alert to let the secops team

 #### soc
 <!-- https://www.ibm.com/topics/security-operations-center -->

-the security operations center - *found it can be called isoc (information...)*

-*the masterpiece to have, centralising & thinking*
+the security operations center - *found it can be called isoc (information...)* - is the masterpiece to have, centralising & thinking

 socs unifiy & coordinate security tools (edr, firewall, proxy, etc.) to a main dashboard

-extremely useful to correlate informations & choose actions
+extremely useful to correlate informations & choose appropriate actions

-it use all other solutions ressources to monitor, maybe detect & respond (alert or do an action)
+it use all other solutions ressources to monitor, detect & respond to an alert

 for some socs, they can: shutdown endpoints or disconnect them, reroute their traffic, run avs scan, etc.

 people are present at full-time to maintain the socs since it is a very important protection mesure (ciso, analysts, devops/secdevops...)

+it is one of of the most usefull security solution when it comes to automates, monitoring & responding

 #### ndr/xdr
 network detection & response and extended detection & response

-ndr monitor network layer 2-7 osi traffic, no agent on the endpoints
+ndr monitors network layer 2-7 osi traffic, no agent on the endpoints

-xdr tend to gather more informations, on endpoints by installing agents for example
+xdr tend to gather more informations, by for example installing agents on endpoints to gather data

 xdr seems to be more corporate solutions & focus on properitaty